kabiiQ/BeatmapExporter/README.md

 There is a beatmap filter system allowing you to select a portion of your library to only export certain maps (for example, above a certain star rating, specific artists/mappers, specific gamemodes, etc).
 You can also simply export your **entire library** at once.

+You can also export directly into a .zip for more easily transferring your library.

 # Download/Usage

 Executables are available from the [Releases](https://github.com/kabiiQ/BeatmapExporter/releases) section on GitHub.